PerrinWaldock/teensy-pid/readme.md

 * `INPUT_MODE` sets the type of input that the feedback controller uses to select its state. `DIGITAL_INPUT` selects preprogrammed set voltage number `PIN_REFERENCE1*2 + PIN_REFERENCE0`, `ANALOG_INPUT` uses the voltage on `PIN_REFERENCE`, and `SOFTWARE_INPUT` only accepts software changes to the set voltage.
 Note that the `ANALOG_INPUT` mode is not currently well-tested.
   * It may be advantageous to reduce `ANALOG_REFERENCE_RESOLUTION` to 8 or lower to speed up the loop frequency.
   * `NUM_SETPOINTS` is the number of setpoints that can be selected in digital mode.
 Do not change this without changing the PCB and number of setpoint pins.
 * `FEEDFORWARD` enables feedforward control.
 One can characterize the transfer function of the system via a serial command, then perform corrections to the feedforward function using PID.
-It generally produces faster rise times than standard PID feedback control.
+It generally produces faster rise times than standard PID feedback control, but the `CALIBRATION_SETTLE_DELAY_US` value must be set carefully so that the feedforward array is generated accurately.
 * `NEGATIVE_OUTPUT_SLOPE` should be set to true if a larger output voltage should produce a smaller input voltage and vice versa.
 * `SAVE_DATA` will give the option to save PID constants, loop frequency, setpoint and output limits, setpoints, and feedforward data.
   * If `LOAD_ON_STARTUP`, then these constants will be loaded on startup, overriding the default values.